bryant1410/surfiki-refine-elasticsearch/README.md

-Surfiki Refine for Elasticsearch (Non Distributed Version) - If you are interested in the distributed version of Refine, please contact Intridea.
+##Surfiki Refine for Elasticsearch (Non Distributed Version)

+- If you are interested in the distributed version of Refine, please contact Intridea.

-Python Map-Reduce Transformation/Extraction/Manipulation Tier for Elasticsearch Indices
+###Python Map-Reduce Transformation/Extraction/Manipulation Tier for Elasticsearch Indices

 #####Part of the Surfiki Data Engine
 - [Surfiki REBIN](http://intridea.github.io/REBIN/)